jackieqvo/DH110-JACKIEVO/Assignments/Assignment 03/Assignment 03.md

 > This interview was conducted over Zoom Conference Call to follow COVID-19 protocols.
 This is reasonable because in terms of accessibility and relevance, if a user were to need to look up a how-to guide, it should be on hand and thus, convenient.
 > The user is asked to share their screen while I recorded the task.

-> *I used a different participant from my usability test for consistency.
-Some peers are not as technologically inclined so I want to help make helpful websites as easy to access and understand as possible.
+> *Some peers are not as technologically inclined so I want to help make helpful websites as easy to access and understand as possible.
 My participant this time is more technologically inclined so I got to understand the perspective of someone who had a lot of feedback to give.*

 ## **Participatory Research Materials** ##
 > **1. Contextual Inquiry Guide**